-23. Respondents also shared their thoughts about the suitable percentage of women in a gender quota system if one is to be adopted.
+23. Respondents also shared their thoughts about the suitable percentage of women if a gender quota system was to be adopted.
 Women and younger respondents were more likely to suggest a higher percentage to be allotted to women.

 Key findings from the web-based survey with political leaders